iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___2.8/report.md

 > I'm not sure if it's just the app for Android but most days it doesn't even recognize that I have been anywhere!
 My Bluetooth is on, what's going on?<br> :date: __2020-05-13 02:08:21__

-> Not the best, has not tracked me since May 9th!
-My location is turned on also.
-Noticed previously it missed Tracking me to and from work on May 6th.
-Might be easier to just write it down on paper .<br> :date: __2020-05-11 15:36:20__

 #### 1-star reviews